TylerLucas1/College_V3/assets/SQL_PROCEDURES_GUIDE.md

 ### sp_assign_employee_to_department

 **Purpose:** Assigns an employee as the head of a department.
-Validates both employee and department exist.
+Validates both employee and department exist and consults `fn_is_employee_qualified_for_department` to ensure the employee has sufficient security level and isn't already heading another department.

 **Parameters:**
 - `in_employee_id` (INT IN) – The employee to assign